- EOS 6D Mark II vs EOS 6D: Key Features and Comparison

 The EOS 6D Mark II has arrived, and we know you’ll have a tonne of questions about it.

 Things like: How does EOS 6D Mark II compare to the original 6D?
 What are the key features of the EOS 6D Mark II?
 Who should buy an EOS 6D Mark II?

 In this article, we outline the important details you need to know, plus share some input from the photographers who played with EOS 6D Mark II* before its launch.
-Those four lucky people are time-lapse extraordinaire Matthew Vandeputte, travel and adventure photographer Melissa Findley, lifestyle photographer Alex Spurway and Canon Collective Member Danny May.
+Those four lucky people are time-lapse extraordinaire Matthew Vandeputte, travel and adventure photographer Melissa Findley, lifestyle photographer Alex Spurway and Photographer May.

 Let’s get into it!

 This is a brand new, Canon-developed Full Frame CMOS sensor.
 Full frame CMOS sensors offer better image quality compared to smaller APS-C sized sensors, and also eliminate the crop factor so your wide-angle lenses are still wide as can be.

 This is important for landscapes, travel and especially low-light photography.
 The sensor delivers outstanding detail from both highlights and shadows.
 The additional megapixels—compared to the 20.2 megapixels of the original EOS 6D — also give greater flexibility to crop or print larger.